Written up in 2003 …..

 I marked the spot with my eye and began steadily walking to the spot.
 Of course the bird became very agitated and started attacking me.
 Walking steadily to the spot I came a grass lined depression the ground with cluster of olive speckled 40 mm long eggs.
 The one in my collection is from that time.

-- Scrub Wren’s Egg: I was down at our swimming hole below the house one afternoon and I saw in the side of a clump of fine leaved lomandra grass an nest about 180 mm * 100 mm across built out of fine grass woven into a stretched ball like shape with a small 60 mm hooded entry hole near the top of the nest.
+- Scrub Wren’s Egg: I was down at our swimming hole below our house one afternoon and I saw in the side of a clump of fine leaved lomandra sedge, a nest about 180 mm * 100 mm across built out of fine grass woven into a stretched ball like shape with a small 60 mm hooded entry hole near the top of the nest.
 Inside was a cluster small 200 mm white eggs with brown speckles on the egg.
 More speckles were at the top of the egg.

 From my bird books I had discovered a scrub wrens nest.
 Again the scrub wren represented the undiscovered hidden part of life …… a small brown /grey bird which lived a life in the shadier sections of the forest.